What does the UK legislation state?

 The information must be published on both the employer’s website and on a designated government website.

 The 6 key figures on which you will have to report are:

-- the mean – an average which involves adding up all of the numbers and dividing the result by how many numbers were in the list.
+* The mean average: an average which involves adding up all of the numbers and dividing the result by how many numbers were in the list

-- the median – an average which involves listing all of the numbers in numerical order.
+** The median average: an average which involves listing all of the numbers in numerical order.
 If there is an odd number of results, the median average is the middle number.
-If there is an even number of results, the median will be the mean of the two central numbers.
+If there is an even number of results, the median will be the mean of the two central numbers

 Equal pay deals with the pay differences between men and women who carry out the same jobs, similar jobs or work of equal value.
 Paying people unequally because they are a man or a woman is illegal.